-From the Centre for Sustainable Futures in the UK, she has coordinated a number of curriculum and pedagogical research as well as institutional change research initiatives in higher education.
-She has published several academic articles out of this research.
+Earlier at the Centre for Sustainable Futures at the University of Plymouth, United Kingdom she coordinated and conducted a number of curriculum and pedagogical research as well as institutional change research initiatives on sustainability education in higher education.
+She published several academic articles out of this research.

-She has recently edited a book with David Selby, Education and Climate Change: Living and Learning in Interesting Times (Routledge, New York 2010), the first comprehensive academic study of the educational implications of climate change.
-Further books with David Selby on climate change education are on the drawing board.
+She edited a book with David Selby, Education and Climate Change: Living and Learning in Interesting Times (Routledge, New York 2010), the first comprehensive academic study of the educational implications of climate change and Sustainability Frontiers: Transformative Voices from the Borderlands of Sustainability Education (Barbara Budrich, Leverkusen, 2014).
+Further books with David Selby on climate change education and sustainability education are on the drawing board.